NikosAlexandris/i.landsat8.swlst/README.md

   match for subranges 1, 2, 3, 4, and 5)

 - Evaluate BIG mapcalc expressions -- are they correct?
-    - Expression for Column Water Vapor
+    - ~~Expression for Column Water Vapor~~

     - ~~CWV output values range -- is it rational?~~ It was not.
 There is a typo in paper [0].
-The correct order of the coefficients is in [1].
+The correct order of the coefficients is in papers [1, 2].

-    - Expression for Land Surface Temperature
+    - ~~Expression for Land Surface Temperature~~

-    - LST output values range -- is it rational?
-At the moment, not!
+    - ~~LST output values range -- is it rational?
+At the moment, not!~~ Fixed.
+The main Split-Window equation was wrong.

 - ~~Why is the LST out of range when using a fixed land cover class?~~ Cloudy pixels are, mainly, the reason.
 Better cloud masking is the solution.